-- data this value binding receives the binary file data.
-The receiving field should be declared as a byte[] or InputStream (required). - contentType this value binding receives the file's content type (optional). - fileName this value binding receives the filename (optional). - accept a comma-separated list of content types to accept, may not be supported by the browser.
-E.g. "images/png,images/jpg", "images/\". - style The control's style - styleClass The control's style class
+• createTempFiles - if this option is set to true, uploaded files are streamed to a temporary file instead of in memory. • maxRequestSize - the maximum size of a file upload request, in bytes.
+Her Here's an example: <component class="org.jboss.seam.web.MultipartFilter"> <property name="createTempFiles">true</property> <property name="maxRequestSize">1000000</property> </component> Att Attributes • data - this value binding receives the binary file data.
+The receiving field should be declared as a byte[] or InputStream (required). • contentType - this value binding receives the file's content type (optional). • fileName - this value binding receives the filename (optional). • accept - a comma-separated list of content types to accept, may not be supported by the browser.
+E.g. "images/png,images/jpg", "images/". • style - The control's style • styleClass - The control's style class Use Usage

-Chapter 23.
+Chapter 25.
 Expression language enhancements